 Why You'll Love This Recipe

-- Easy: This is a one-pan meal that's ready in just about 30 minutes.
+- Easy: This is a one-pan meal that's ready in just about 30 minutes and uses simple, fresh ingredients.

 - Flavorful: This recipe explodes with flavor in every bite thanks to its bold seasonings.

-- A Tasty Mashup: The combination of Indian flavors like ghee, cumin, and almond butter with tender chicken and fusilli pasta creates a delicious mashup of Italian and Asian flavors you'll love.
+- A Tasty Mashup: The combination of Indian flavors like ghee, cumin, and almond butter with tender chicken and fusilli pasta creates a delicious mashup of spices.

 Ingredients